 Maha Shivaratri Festival

 Maha Shivaratri also known as the Great night of Shiva a festival celebrated in February or March each year originally by the Hindu community.
 It is a festival known for the huge celebration of Lord Shiva, the destroyer in the Hindu holy trinity.
 In Mauritius you will experience more than 400,000 pilgrims walking barefoot towards the Grand Bassin sacred lake where they will offer prayers at the big temple and do sacrifices to the Gods.
 The devotees have been fasting for a week up till the festival only eating vegetarian foods and fruits believing this will lend purity to their life and give them courage to make the long walk to Grand Bassin.
 However, the preparations start weeks earlier as devotees will start crafting colourful bamboo structures known as kanwars which they will carry on their way to Grand Bassin.
 It is common tradition for the devotees to chant devotional songs known as bhajans all the way to the sacred lake.
 As devotees are travelling by foot all over the island the return journey to their hometown may last up to one week.
-A very devotional festival not to miss.
+One of the most interesting festivals in Mauritius and a very devotional festival for it's followers.